TUDSSL/WARio/artifact/WARio-PLDI-2022-artifact/README.md

 ---

 ## Building a Container
-You can build a container by navigating to its directory and running:
+You can build a container by navigating to its directory and running the following command.
 ```
 $ ./build.sh
 ```

 ## Running a Container Interactively
-You can build a container by navigating to its directory and running:
+You can build a container by navigating to its directory by running the following command.
 ```
 $ ./run.sh
 ```